ChanningAtCMU/94870-B2-Tell-Stories-with-Data---Channing/final_project_Channing.md

 5. [gpracingstats.com](https://gpracingstats.com/records/)<br>
 This website provides multiple statistical data for F1.
 I will be using this to visualize historical statistics data, such as a bar plot demonstrating the number of the championship won by each driver by order, etc.<br><br>

 ---
 ## Method and Medium
+For this project, I planned to use Shorthand as a digital medium that could help me represent the entire story.
+Therefore, all pictures and textual content will be delivered through Shorthand.